stackbit-projects/good-oregano-dc386/content/pages/posts/diagnoseme5.md

 Therefore, she should be admitted for further testing.

 ## Investigation Branch - Family History

 The skill produces a UI button that allows you to run a quick family background check.

+Two options are available - either the research yields results, or no meaningful results exist.

+In this case, for example, the family history check returns no interesting results